flennerhag/mlens/docs/index.rst

 Memory Efficient Parallelized Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Because base learners in an ensemble are independent of each other, ensembles benefit greatly from multithreading and the fundamental philosophy of ML-Ensemble is to enable as much parallel processing as possible with minimum impact on memory consumption.
+Because base learners in an ensemble are independent of each other, ensembles benefit greatly from multiprocessing and the fundamental philosophy of ML-Ensemble is to enable as much parallel processing as possible with minimum impact on memory consumption.
 Estimation in parallel can easily lead to unacceptable memory consumption if each sub-process requires a copy of the